 To understand the ethically questionable undertones of skin betting, it is first important to know what it is.

 Skin betting is the usage of in-game items to gamble on the outcome of sports tournaments.
+Just like you would use a TVG promo code to bet on horse races.
 The most frequent games that use these kinds of items are Counter Strike Global Warfare and DOTA 2.
 Your inventory in these games is king when it comes to winning, as the better the items you have, the more damage your character can dole out and the more strategic moves you can play.

 Where the betting comes in is when third party websites provide a platform for gamers to gamble the items, or “skins” that they’ve procured in their inventory while taking a cut from each party for having enabled the transaction.
 Each item often has a numerical value, as they can be bought on Steam for differing prices, and the rarity of the item makes it a more valuable wager.
 As these items each have a genuine monetary value and can be liquidated back into cash, skin betting is effectively the same as betting with real money.